yct37785/MonorepoNodeJSExample/README.md

 	});
 ````

-###Install dependencies
+### Install dependencies
 We will install dependencies in the root with the yarn managed root `package.json`.

-Yarn will now install all dependencies in the root node_modules, linking projectA within projectB's node_modules.
+Yarn will now install all dependencies in the root node_modules, linking projectA within projectB's node_modules:

 ````bash
 cd ../../